-Tip 1: This filing is mandatory and may also prevent the perception that a candidate has failed to file reports.
+- Tip 1: This filing is mandatory and may also prevent the perception that a candidate has failed to file reports. - Tip 2: This report is filed according to the same filing schedule as candidate committees.

 Amended Reports: Whenever a committee becomes aware of an error in past reporting, the committee must amend the report as soon as possible by filing an "Amended Report of Contributions and Expenditures."